kevin-eschbach/cv/README.md

 [![HitCount](http://hits.dwyl.com/philem/modern-latex-cv.svg)](http://hits.dwyl.com/philem/modern-latex-cv)

-If you find this repository useful, I would appreciate :star:.
+I forked this repo from [Philip Empl](https://github.com/philipempl).
+If you find this repository useful, I would appreciate if you go over to the [original repo](https://github.com/philipempl/modern-latex-cv) and :star:.
 This CV is based on an existing [LaTeX template](https://www.xm1math.net/texmaker/) and packs it into a nice modern, but also simple design.
 The tex folder contains a German version and an English version of the template.

 ## Preview
 <p align="center">